 How will it be implemented?
 Through decisions on planning applications.
+How will it be monitored?
 Any planning permission granted contrary to the criteria in this policy will be identified in the annual Authority Monitoring Report and the reasons for it being granted explained.